o-200/codewars-exporter/README.md

 ruby bin/parser <email> <password>
 ```

-<optional> - if you dont puts that, then you need to do that anyway when programm will asks you
+"<>" - if you dont puts that, programm anyway will asks you about data.
-program will save solutions to file in project folder (anyway check console it will hints u)